Redbourne Environment Overview

 Templates

-The Redbourne System has a number of templates that individually encapsulate a number of business or system functions or indeed processes.
-Templates are the software components that fulfil the dynamic behaviour and content of e-business applications through interactions with the Redbourne database.
+Whitebeam has a number of templates that individually encapsulate a number of business, system and process models.
+Templates are the software components that fulfil the dynamic behaviour and content of e-business applications through interactions with the Whitebeam database.

-Redbourne Templates are designed as shared software components that execute core e-business functions and processes.
-An e-business application can combine the behaviours of any number of Redbourne Templates to formulate complex business processes.
-Redbourne Templates, developed in a rigourous environment by skilled technicians, abstract complex data management and integrity into simple interfaces.
-As such, Redbourne Templates form the basis for rapidly developing and deploying robust e-business applications.
+Whitebeam Templates are designed as shared software components that execute core e-business functions and processes.
+An e-business application can combine the behaviours of any number of Whitebeam Templates to formulate complex business processes.
+Whitebeam Templates, developed in a rigorous environment by skilled technicians, abstract complex data management and integrity into simple interfaces.
+As such, Whitebeam Templates form the basis for rapidly developing and deploying robust e-business applications.

 Database